Maserati V8RI

-The Maserati V8RI was a model of racing car produced by Italian manufacturer Maserati of Modena in 1936, for total of four units.
+The Maserati V8RI was a model of racing car produced by Italian manufacturer Maserati of Modena from 1936 to 1936, with a total of four units.

-Designed by Ernesto Maserati, they had a front-mounted 4.788-liter V8 engine, 90 degrees.
+Designed by Ernesto Maserati, they had a front-mounted 4.788-liter V8 engine, 90 degrees, bore was 84 mm and stroke was 108 mm.
 A Roots type supercharger and dual choke Weber carburetor, single camshaft resulted in 320 bhp and a maximum speed of 270 km/h.
 The "RI" denoted Ruote indipendenti, the then innovative independent four-wheel suspension.
 The cars measurements were wheelbase 2560 mm, length 3865 mm, width 1490 mm, and height 1250 mm.

 Chassis #4501 debuted at Grand Prix de la Marne 1935, driven by Philippe Étancelin.
 Its only victory was the Pau Grand Prix in 1936.
 All four V8RIs built competed in the 1937 Vanderbilt Cup at New York's Roosevelt Field, and all four remained in the United States for many years afterwards.